-An InDesign proposal template can help you showcase your content in a professional and visually engaging way.
-In this article, we'll look at some creative proposal templates for your inspiration—pick up one today.
+An InDesign proposal template can help you showcase your content.
+In this article, we'll look at some creative proposal templates for your inspiration.
+Pick up one today.

 So, sit back, and enjoy the design inspiration.
 Consider picking up an InDesign business plan template today.

-With Envato Elements, you get a large library of professional assets for one, low price—that's unlimited downloads.
-Download as many premium InDesign proposal templates and other as you like at a low price.
+With Envato Elements, you get a library of professional assets for one, low price.
+That's unlimited downloads.
+Download as many premium InDesign proposal templates as you like at a low price.

 Any extras you might need would all be included too.
-So, pick up some fonts, graphics, and other assets to perfectly customize your proposal template.
+So, pick up some fonts, graphics, and other assets.
+Use them to perfectly customize your proposal template.
 It's all included.
 In fact, you can find other Adobe proposal template designs too.

 Of course, free is everyone's favorite price tag—but don't forget that your time is worth money too.
 Sometimes, getting a product done quickly and efficiency is absolutely worth the investment.
-Working with a premium product, especially at a low price, can really make a difference in your workflow.
+Working with a premium product can really make a difference in your workflow.

 5 Best InDesign Proposal Templates From Envato Elements

 Before we look some free finds, let's look at a sample of the premium offerings over on Envato Elements.
 Consider adding a new premium InDesign business plan template to your collection.
 Or enjoy the design inspiration: